Chipmaker AMD's quarterly results beat Street, stock jumps

 On Wednesday, Sony said it sold more than 7 million PlayStation 4 videogame consoles in just over four months to April 6, double the number of the older version, PlayStation 3, sold in about the same time frame after its launch.

-AMD is also planning this year to launch low-power server chips to compete in data centers against Intel's high-end Xeon processors.
+AMD is also planning this year to launch low-power server chips to compete in data centres against Intel's high-end Xeon processors.

 WALL STREET WARY